Tee Off at Midnight!

 “Most people who come to visit Ulukhaktok, if not for business, stay a week or two,” say Joanne.
 “Other activities are nature walking (2 to 3 hours at the most), hunting, fishing for Arctic Char and Northern Lake trout — from a boat or right from the shore of the Arctic Ocean.”
 Boats can be rented for $150-$300 a day.
 A territorial fishing and hunting licenses are required but not difficult to obtain.

-Accommodation is available at 3 bed and breakfasts and a local hotel, the Arctic Char Inn, for $250 night per person.
+Accommodation is available at three bed-and-breakfasts and a local hotel, the Arctic Char Inn, for $250 night per person.

 Any taverns?
 “Oh, no,” says Joanne.
-Bottles brought in are not shunned.
+But bottles brought in are not shunned.

 There are 450 people in Ulukhaktok, known before 2006 as Holman in honour of the J.R.
 Holman who was part of the expedition to find the Arctic explorer, John Franklin.
 The population, says Joanne, “80% of whom have lived there all their lives, make a living through arts and crafts, hunting and trapping or employed by the Hamlet of Ulukhaktok or the Inuit community.
 The community includes an arena, hockey, skating, a curling rink, and volleyball in the school gym.